betterscientificsoftware/bssw-tutorial-sc20/handson-m07b-refactoring.md

 layout: home
 ---
-# Hands-On Exercise 7b: Refactoring
+# Hands-On Exercise 7b & 7c: Refactoring

 ## Goals
+Exercise 7b: Refactoring the code to enable addition of new integration methods without having to modify the source code.
-Refactor a poorly structured code to a cleaner, more reusable version.
+Exercise 7c: Refactor a poorly structured code to a cleaner, more reusable version.

 ## Prerequisites
 * A [GitHub](https://github.com) account